 Even on the eve of V. Putin’s visit, political scientists assumed that

-Russia's loan to Belarus may be a price for the consent of A. Lukashenko
+Russia's loan to Belarus may be payment for A. Lukashenko's consent

 agree on the Russian version of the provisions on Union State.

-However, now that the rates have increased by 2.5 times, the reason
+However, now that rates have increased 2.5 times, the reason

 they see it differently.
-Most likely, an agreement was reached with A. Lukashenko on
+Most likely, they agreed with A. Lukashenko on

-wide admission of Russia to the country's economy, and not only about
+wide admission of Russia into the country's economy, and not only about

 participation of Russian companies in the privatization of Belarusian ones, but also about

-that this is a fee for a possible transition to the Russian ruble.
+that this is a payment for a possible transition to the Russian ruble.

 Russia and Central Asian countries

-Of particular interest to Russia are the pantries of the countries of the Central
+Of particular interest to Russia are the pantries of the countries of Central

 Asia, which make the region attractive for everyone.